dogandpony/senior-frontend-test/README.md

 - Feel free to validate fields according to your own validation logic
 - Verify the full functionality of your application prior to submission

+## Deadline

+You´ll have up to 7 consecutive days to work on the test.
+Please submit your test as a Github repository URL, along with a readme file containing instructions on how to set up and run your application.
+If you'd like to submit a _private repository_, please add [Fez](https://github.com/felipesnts) and [Bill](https://github.com/billaddison) with view access to the private repository.

 ## Submissions